zabawiking/sip-hass-card/README.md

  6. You should now see SIP.js Client.
 Click `INSTALL`

 ## Usage
-Click on add card and scroll down to and choose `Custom: SIP Card Doorbell`.
+Click on add card and scroll down to and choose `Custom: SIP Doorbell Card`.
 The entire card is configurable from the editor.

 ### Set Ringtones
 set your ringtones to play when calling/being called.
 `/local` is your `www` folder in config.
 Example: `/local/ringtone.mp3` = `/config/www/ringtone.mp3`.

-### Auto Call
-You can put `?call=<number>` behind the URL to auto call that number when the card loads.
-Useful for notifications.

 ### Card Configuration

 Example:

 ```
-type: custom:sipjs-card-doorbell
+type: custom:sipjs-doorbell-client-card OR sipjs-doorbell-controller-card
 server: 192.168.10.1 //!!need to have valid SSL certificate!!
 port: "8089"
 prefix: ""